yhua03/CLS161-DH-Portfolio/_exercises/ch-4.md

 ### 4-10.
 Slices
 Using one of the programs you wrote in this chapter, add several lines to the end of the program that do the following:

-- Print the message The first three items in the list are:.
+- Print the message "The first three items in the list are:".
 Then use a slice to print the first three items from that program’s list.
-- Print the message Three items from the middle of the list are:.
+- Print the message "Three items from the middle of the list are:".
 Use a slice to print three items from the middle of the list.
-- Print the message The last three items in the list are:.
+- Print the message "The last three items in the list are:".
 Use a slice to print the last three items in the list.

 ```python